Information about article content

 The Review seldom publishes papers longer than about 12,000 words.

 The Review closely follows the recommendations of The SBL Handbook of Style and The Chicago Manual of Style.
-An article need not conform to the Harvard Theological Review style sheet before being accepted for publication.
+An article need not conform to the Harvard Theological Review before being accepted for publication.

 How articles are reviewed

 Our review process involves two stages.
 The author may be asked to make changes after either the first or the second stage; the article may also be rejected after either review.
 The comments of our anonymous reviewers will be passed on to the author, whether or not the essay is accepted.
 If a submission seems obviously inappropriate to HTR, it may be rejected without entering the review process.
 Since we depend on peer review by scholars, who are often quite busy, we cannot guarantee a date by which a decision will have been made.
 We hope to have a decision within three months of the time the essay is submitted.